 Charles A. Sanders has made a career as a Conservation Officer with the Indiana State Dept. of Conservation.
 He is also a homesteader.
-It almost goes without saying that his book is filled with practical applications relating to a myriad of things you’ll want to know about.
+It almost goes without saying that his book is filled with practical applications relating to myriad things you’ll want to know about.

 Sanders has done an admirable job of covering all the basics in a well-ordered format that is easy to read and quick to reference via the contents page.

 We were particularly taken with the section devoted to woodlot management, but you’ll probably have your own areas of interest.
 Whether it’s raising rabbits, fixing fence, or brooding banties that you’re interested in, you’re likely to find a few kind and helpful words to ease your awkwardness inside The Self-Reliant Homestead.